awsdocs/aws-javascript-developer-guide-v2/doc_source/ec2-example-key-pairs.md

 ## Configuring the SDK<a name="ec2-example-key-pairs-configure-sdk"></a>

-Configure the SDK for JavaScript by creating a global configuration object then setting the region for your code\.
-In this example, the region is set to `us-west-2`\.
+Configure the SDK for JavaScript by creating a global configuration object then setting the Region for your code\.
+In this example, the Region is set to `us-west-2`\.

 ```
 // Load the SDK for JavaScript
 var AWS = require('aws-sdk');
-// Set the region
+// Set the Region
 AWS.config.update({region: 'us-west-2'});
 ```

 ## Describing Your Key Pairs<a name="ec2-example-key-pairs-describing"></a>

 Create a Node\.js module with the file name `ec2_describekeypairs.js`\.
 Be sure to configure the SDK as previously shown\.
 To access Amazon EC2, create an `AWS.EC2` service object\.
 Create an empty JSON object to hold the parameters needed by the `describeKeyPairs` method to return descriptions for all your key pairs\.
-You can also provide an array of names of key pairs in the `KeyName` portion of the parameters  to the `describeKeyPairs` method\.
+You can also provide an array of names of key pairs in the `KeyName` portion of the parameters in the JSON file to the `describeKeyPairs` method\.

 ```
 // Load the AWS SDK for Node.js